 - Choose less expensive countries.
 There are only so many ways to save if you just have to go to Norway.
-The cool thing is that there are plenty of countries that offer beautiful beaches and fun resorts at a fraction of the price.
+The cool thing is that there are plenty of countries that offer beautiful beaches and fun resorts at a fraction of the price of typical destinations.
 Think Panama instead of Aruba, and Eastern Europe instead of Western Europe.

 - Travel before your kids 2nd birthday.
 Babies and toddlers fly free until they turn two!